 The mid-Atlantic region of the United States is a beautiful stretch of country that’s full of history and fascinating landmarks.
 Though the area is far from sparsely populated, there are still testaments to a time gone by all over Maryland.
-The Maryland National Road is a National Scenic Byway that covers more than 700 miles from Baltimore through Maryland, West Virginia, Pennsylvania, Ohio, Indiana, and Illinois to east St. Louis, Missouri.
-It’s a part of the country that should be seen from the comfort of a charter bus .
+The Maryland National Road is a National Scenic Byway that covers more than 700 miles from Baltimore through Maryland, West Virginia, Pennsylvania, Ohio, Indiana, and Illinois to East St. Louis, Missouri.
+It’s a part of the country that should be seen from the comfort of a charter bus.
 Keep reading to learn more about Maryland’s National Road.

 The Road’s Origins

 The U.S. Congress approved the establishment of a road from Cumberland, Maryland, to the Ohio River in 1806.
-It was an important part of America’s westward expansion, and was sometimes referred to as the National Turnpike or Cumberland Road.
+It was an important part of America’s westward expansion and was sometimes referred to as the National Turnpike or Cumberland Road.
 The initial road recommended for the National Road was rejected because it was too steep in parts.
 Soon, the new road gave the Maryland General Assembly the idea to create a turnpike that connected Baltimore and Cumberland.
-It was paid for by local banks, and was known as the Baltimore National Pike.
+It was paid for by local banks and was known as the Baltimore National Pike.

-As towns grew along the National Road, developers largely used the Main Street model to create a linear town with a main street and a few streets running parallel to it.
+As towns grew along the National Road, developers largely used the Main Street model to create a linear town with the main street and a few streets running parallel to it.
 There are five official Main Streets on the road today, located in Mt.
 Airy, Frederick, Middletown, Cumberland, and Frostburg.
-Ellicott City and Baltimore’s Inner Harbor are today recognized as essential parts of the National Road’s communities.
+Ellicott City and Baltimore’s Inner Harbor area today recognized as essential parts of the National Road’s communities.